trevortomesh/430help/README.md

 myself and for dinguses like myself that need a little help once in a while remembering how to do stuff... because dingus.

+Eventually, I'll get turn this into a whole MSP-EXP430G2 tutorial repository and it'll be full of cool stuff like how to program the 430 and how to take the chip off-board and do some real neat-o fun junk and whatnot.

 ## Rember to install the dependencies, you dingus!

 Install MSP430-GCC: